USITC-Gravity-Group/GME/docs/docs/tutorials.md

 ### Viewing, formatting, and outputting the results
 The first step to viewing and working with the regression estimates is unpacking them from the dictionary in which they have been stored.
 A dictionary is an object in which each item stored in the dictionary is associated with a key.
 That key can be used to return its associated item.
 In the above example, *estimates* is a dictionary in which each item is an object of results.
-In our example there is only one object because only one regression was run.
+In this tutorial, there is only one object in this case because only one regression was run.
 In cases in which multiple regressions are run because multiple sectors are estimated separately, the dictionary would contain multiple results, each keyed with the name of the respective sector.
 ```python
 # Return a list of keys in the object
 >>> estimates.keys()